Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: LSSFind and simulation results

 Note that any element in $\mathscr S^*$ and $\mathscr S$ is a set of signed features.
 This score gives no credit for partial recovery: If one interaction $S^\pm$ in $\mathscr S^*$ is $\{(1,+1), (2,+1)\}$, there will be no credit for $\mathscr S$ if it contains subsets of $S^\pm$ such as $\{(1,+1)\}$ or same features with different signs such as $\{(1,+1), (2,-1)\}$.
 While this score can be overly restrictive for practical problems, it is suitable for our simulation because we would like to evaluate whether LSSFind can consistently recover the interactions in the LSS model.
-The simulation results are shown in Figure \ref{fig:Sim1}.
+The simulation results are shown in Figure S1.
 In general, the performance of LSSFind sharply degrades when the number of basic interactions and the order of interactions increases.
 For $K=1$ and $L=2,3, 4$ LSSFind almost always recovers the correct basic signed interactions.
 For $K = L = 2$ it mostly recovers the correct basic signed interactions, except for small SNR.
 When $K=2$ and $L=3,4$, LSSFind rarely recover the basic signed interactions, for this simulation setup, resulting in a score of almost zero.
-Note that this is consistent with our theoretical results in Theorem \ref{theo:mainResult}, which indicates the problem is much harder for more interactions and higher interaction orders.
+Note that this is consistent with our results in Theorem \ref{theo:mainResult}, which indicates the problem is much harder for more interactions and higher-order interactions.
+We also explored the high-dimensional case.
+When $p=20, 50, 100, 200$ and $n=1000\cdot(1 + \log (p / 20)$, the score for LSSFind is shown in Figure \ref{fig:high_dimension}.
+The scaling of $p$ and $n$ is chosen to make sure $\log p / n \approx 0.001$ and also when $p=20$, $n$ will be $1000$, which corresponds to our previous numerical setting for better comparison.
+Recall that Theorem \ref{theo:mainResult} and \ref{Theo:mainResult_final} require condition $\log(p)/n\to 0$, as stated in Condition C4.
+We also note that $\log(p)/n\to 0$ is commonly imposed when analyzing lasso problems, too \cite{Lasso1996,zhao06a,hastie2015statistical}.
+As can be seen in Figure \ref{fig:high_dimension}, the score increases and approaches to 1 as the dimension $p$ increases.
+This is consistent with Theorem \ref{Theo:mainResult_final} which shows that LSSFind can recover the underlying interactions for the high dimensional case.